 Your luggage and/or carry-on will be subject to inspection by SESA (the Ecuadorian System for Agricultural Sanitation) in an effort to prevent the introduction of foreign plants and animals to the Galapagos Islands.
-These inspections take place before your flight to the Galapagos and upon your arrival to the Islands, as well during travel between islands.
+These inspections take place before your flight to the Galapagos and upon your arrival to the Islands, as well as during travel between islands.
 For more information about permitted and restricted products, please visit the INGALA website.

 Guidelines for eco-friendly packing

 What we take with us when we travel is often an overlooked aspect of our trip planning, but it is equally important– and often says a lot about the sort of people we really are.
-Proper planning and packing offers an opportunity to make a difference in terms of the impact of your journey.
-Wise decisions about what ends up in your luggage can pay environmental dividends both while you are away, but also at home.
-Of course, much of what you pack depends on the nature of the trip, the destination and when you go, but even so, there are a few general guidelines to eco-friendly packing that are useful for any trip:
+Proper planning and packing offer an opportunity to make a difference in terms of the impact of your journey.
+Wise decisions about what ends up in your luggage can pay environmental dividends both while you are away but also at home.
+Of course, much of what you pack depends on the nature of the trip, the destination and when you go, but even so, there are a few general guidelines for eco-friendly packing that are useful for any trip:

-The heavier your bags, the more fuel motorized transport (i.e. car, bus or plane) has to expend to get you to your destination—so try traveling light.
+The heavier your bags, the more fuel motorized transport (i.e. car, bus, or plane) has to expend to get you to your destination—so try traveling light.
 Excess packaging and disposable goods are high on the list of things to avoid.
 In many areas of mainland Ecuador and the Galápagos, waste disposal presents major practical and economic difficulties – and there is little point in contributing to the problem.
 Remove all excess packaging before setting off for the more remote areas of the world – and recycle whatever you can of these materials while at home.

 Staying fresh and clean

-When it comes to personal hygiene – particularly if you plan to venture “off the beaten path” to more remote areas– bear in mind that the water you will be washing in may run directly back into the marine ecosystem or may be someone else’s drinking water.
-Avoid using conventional soaps, shampoos or detergents.
+When it comes to personal hygiene – particularly if you plan to venture “off the beaten path” to more remote areas– bear in mind that the water you will be washing in may run directly back into the marine ecosystem or maybe someone else’s drinking water.
+Avoid using conventional soaps, shampoos, or detergents.
 There are a number of biodegradable (eco-friendly) cleaning agents and soaps available from shops and online retailers that can help overcome this problem.
 (For example, in the United States many camping and outdoor adventure supply stores such as EMS and REI sell biodegradable soaps and detergents.
 Other brands that offer biodegradable products are Kiss My Face, Dr. Bronners Magic Soap, and Whole Foods, just to name a few).